-We provide and/or serve food for children for snacks and meals.
+The School provides and/or serves food for children for snacks and meals.

-We maintain the highest possible food hygiene standards with regard to the purchase, storage, preparation and serving of food.
-(See whole School Health and Safety Policy).
+The School maintains the highest possible food hygiene standards with regard to the purchase, storage, preparation and serving of food.

-- Staff who are involved in the preparation and handling of food have received training in food hygiene. - The catering department carry out daily opening and closing checks on the kitchen to ensure standards are met consistently. - We use reliable suppliers for the food we purchase. - Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould. - Food preparation areas are cleaned before and after use. - There are separate facilities for hand-washing and for washing-up. - All surfaces are clean and non-porous. - All utensils, crockery etc. are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored out of children's reach. - Children do not have unsupervised access to the kitchen. - When children take part in cooking activities, they: - are supervised at all times; - understand the importance of hand-washing and simple hygiene rules; - are kept away from hot surfaces and hot water; and - do not have unsupervised access to electrical equipment, such as blenders etc.
+- Staff who are involved in the preparation and handling of food have received training in food hygiene. - The catering department carry out daily opening and closing checks on the main kitchen to ensure standards are met consistently. - Staff use reliable suppliers for the food purchased.

+- Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould. - Food preparation areas are cleaned before and after use. - There are separate facilities for handwashing and for washing-up. - All surfaces are clean and non-porous. - All utensils, crockery etc. are clean and stored appropriately. - Waste food is disposed of daily. - Cleaning materials and other dangerous materials are stored out of children's reach. - Children do not have unsupervised access to the Pre-Prep kitchen. - When children take part in cooking activities, they: - are supervised at all times; - understand the importance of hand-washing and simple hygiene rules; - are kept away from hot surfaces and hot water; and - do not have unsupervised access to electrical equipment, such as blenders etc.